evykassirer/notes/cs365/README.md

 - we can choose a new tape language Γ' = Γ^3
 - so if the old string was x1 x2 x3 x4 ....
-- then the new first character is "x1 x2 x3" amd the next is "x3 x4 x5" then
+- then the new first character is "x1 x2 x3" and the next is "x3 x4 x5" then
  "x5 x6 x7" etc
 - we have a bigger alphabet, but it still costs the same to read a character (even though the character has 'more information')
 - compressing the input takes time n
 - going back to beginning takes time n/2
-- compressing all the transitions of M within a single window into 1 transition means M' makes at most 1/2*t(n) extra transitions
+- compressing all the transitions of M within a single window into 1 transition means M' makes at most 1/2*t(n) transitions

 ## Lecture 15 (March 2)